 Art Haywood was raised by his mother, a public-school teacher.
+Early on, she instilled the values of hard work and education within him.
 He attended public school and graduated from Morehouse College, the London School of Economics as a Marshall Scholar, and the University of Michigan Law School.

-In the 2008 Barack Obama for President campaign, Art served as a canvassing coordinator in Montgomery County and got inspired to run for township commissioner in Cheltenham and won in 2009.
-After serving as President of the Board of Commissioners, he became State Senator for the 4th district.
+He was inspired by the 2008 Presidential campaign for Barack Obama and in 2009 ran and won Township Commissioner in Cheltenham Township.
+After serving as President of the Board of Commissioners, he became State Senator for the 4th District.

 During his first term as a State Senator, Art joined with everyday people to hold the annual Gun Violence Awareness Day in the Capitol, offered reading camps for over 700 children, and brought over $12 million in state grants for employment in the 4th District.

 Art and his staff have served over 7,000 of neighbors through constituent services at his district offices and community outreach events.
 His most recent actions include leading: changes to the School Code to require lead testing or a public hearing in public schools statewide; passage of new rules to require relocation of domestic violence survivors in public housing in the Senate; support for the 2015 Housing Trust Fund for affordable housing through the Pennsylvania Housing Finance Agency and acquiring $400,000 for retiree home repairs.
 Art has three adult children and resides in Wyncote with his wife Julie of 27 years.